officialsimplecore/simplecore-ui/README.md

 Run `npm start` for a development server that runs the documentation project.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build library changes
-Run `npm lib` to build the library
+Run `npm lib:build` to build the library

 ## Import library
 Import as a normal node module: `import { SimpleCoreUIModule } from 'simplecore-ui';`